 “We’d both just had our first child, and were talking about what we wanted to do next,” says Allie.
 “Samar has a strong pull towards maternal infant health and coming from Pakistan was very aware of how much is needed in that region.
 I wanted to create a baby product that incorporated giving back, and we melded those two ideas together”.

 Enter Baby Hero, designed to support maternal and infant health in developing regions.
-Launched just over a year ago, Samar and Allie have designed a range of baby basics – infant onesies and toddler tees – which are 100-percent organic cotton certified and fair trade.
-For every item purchased, Baby Hero funds 50 percent of a clean birth kit for a mother in rural Pakistan (including a sterile mat, a cord clamp, a sterile blade to cut the cord and a bar of soap).
+Since launching in 2013, Samar and Allie have designed a range of baby basics – infant onesies and toddler tees – which are 100-percent organic cotton certified and fair trade.
+For every item purchased, Baby Hero funds 50 percent of a clean birth kit for a mother in rural Pakistan.
+(Including a sterile mat, a cord clamp, a sterile blade to cut the cord and a bar of soap.)
 “Basically, these women are giving birth at home on dirt floors,” explains Samar.
-“We’re also funding medical supplies such as chlorhexidine – which prevents infection of the baby’s umbilical stump – and sunflower emollient, which traps heat in the baby’s skin and also creates a barrier so infection can’t get in.”
+“We’re also funding medical supplies such as chlorhexidine – which prevents infection of the baby’s umbilical stump.
+And sunflower emollient, which traps heat in the baby’s skin and also creates a barrier so infection can’t get in.”

 Distribution of the kits is being administered by a pioneering Canadian paediatrician, Dr Sean Morris, who is intent on advancing development in maternal infant health in the area.
 Completely by chance, Samar and Allie stumbled across a video on Facebook posted by a Southside mom on behalf of Morris – her husband’s best friend – while he was looking for funding.
 “It was the hugest coincidence and we were so excited that within a few weeks of starting the business we found him,” smiles Samar.
 “It was total providence!”

-“Ninety-nine percent of mothers who die in the first month after birth,” says Samar, “and 98% of infants who die, are in the developing world.
+“Ninety-nine percent of mothers who die in the first month after birth,” says Samar.
+“And 98% of infants who die, are in the developing world.
 Mortality is completely an issue of where you are born, and it isn’t so difficult to level the playing field.
 You need access to clean, sanitary conditions, medication and a skilled person helping you deliver the baby, and in rural areas most of these are not available.
 This is where the kits come in.
-They’re portable and cheap, and because we’re using community health workers, the idea is that it eventually becomes sustainable.”
+They’re portable and chea.
+Aand because we’re using community health workers, the idea is that it eventually becomes sustainable.”